Learning and teaching

 Structured learning activities

-Typically, you can expect to spend between 15 to 20 hours on structured learning activities per week, of which approximately 60 to 90% will be in timetabled sessions on campus, and the remainder online.
+Typically, you can expect to spend between 20 to 25 hours on structured learning activities per teaching week, of which approximately 60 to 80% will be in timetabled sessions on campus, and the remainder online.
 The hours of structured time are dependent on the optional units you decide to take, with more practical subjects normally having more structured time than more theoretical ones.

 In-person teaching and online activities